tosun-si/tosun-si/README.md

 # About me 👋

-Google Developer Expert on Google Cloud.
+Google Developer Expert on Google Cloud and Docker Captain 🐳

 Passionate about tech and Data, Craftsman at heart and functional programming lover, I work on long missions or specialized expertise with many customers.